medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                  show this help message and exit -o OUTPUT, --output OUTPUT  Path to the output report file.
 By default, the report will be printed to stdout.
+  -f, --full                  YouTube API does not always return every comments as some replies can be omitted.
+By adding this flag, one ensures to make every needed API call to retrieve all the comments.
+  -k KEY, --key KEY           YouTube API Data dashboard API key.
   -s SELECT, --select SELECT  Columns to include in report (separated by `,`).
-  -k KEY, --key KEY           YouTube API Data dashboard API key.

 ```